-Some of them say, Journey is beautiful than destination, they say there is lot more to see at destination, and others say, beauty lies in the eyes of beholder.
+Some of them say, Journey is beautiful than the destination, they say there is a lot more to see at the destination, and others say, beauty lies in the eyes of the beholder.
 And then a great soul said,

 I will introduce you that great soul at the end of this trek experience.

 Okay, even if you do not agree with the great soul, you will definitely experience this as I take you through the tranquil trail, that holds the treasure in shape of mighty mountains covered with snow, flowing streams and river, the beautifying flower farms, and the favoring weather.

 There are places that are attractive, but there are places which are majestic and magnetic.
 Beas Kund is one of them.